 Amazing Baked Jerk Chicken.
-Marinated overnight then baked until tender, juicy and crispy on the outside.
+Marinated overnight then baked in the oven until tender, juicy and crispy on the outside.
+Prep takes just 10 minutes, then let the oven do the rest of the work for you!

 It’s a lot easier to make Jerk Chicken at home than you think.
-The trick to making Jerk Chicken at home is to marinade it overnight then broil it in the oven for a crispy caramelized skin.
+The trick to making oven baked jerk chicken is to marinate it overnight and then broil it in the oven for a crispy caramelized skin.

 The flavor comes from the marinade which is the perfect combination of sweet and spicy.
 Sweet from the molasses and spicy from the habanero.